CesarHuertaUADY/Proyecto_Fundamentos_IS/README.md

 **Pending:** Explain it to the mentor so it can be accepted.
 * **October 05, Wednesday: Discussion of the new proposal:**

 During the meeting was presented the idea of an algebra exercises app: the characteristics of the application and the problems it solves were explained as well.
 It was also discussed how this idea could be useful to the different users and people.
+Finally, some activities were dividen among team members.

   **Pending:** Make the description, users, requirements and innovation of the product.
 Create a form.
 * **October 7th, Friday, Track the progress and make the form:**

 The team checked the description, users, innovation and requirements to make sure they were appropiate.
-Elaborated the form that will serve as guide to see what future users experience and ask for.
+Also, the team elaborated the form that will serve as guide to see what future users experience and ask for.

-  **Pending:** Check the results of the survey.
-Place the information in the repository.
+  **Pending:** Check the results of the survey ,place the information in the repository and make the use case diagram.
 * **October 11th, Tuesday: Methodology and presentation**

 The team began by clearly defining the methodology that had been used during the project, the tools, and the presentation slides began to be made.

-**Pending:** Know who will make the presentation
+**Pending:** Choose those who are going to expose in the video and write the generic and specific competences.

 * **October 12th, Wednesday, Video and competences:**